Blake-design/Learning_App/README.md

 1. then you can run install with `npm run install`

-1. to launch your dev instance run `npm run install`
+1. to launch your dev instance run `npm run dev`

 ## Contributions